marwaismail99/Useless-Fact-Generator/PLAN.md

 ## Backlog (post-MVP)

 - Styling.
-- Tweet button on random useless fact.
+- Tweet button on random useless fact - Marwa.
 - About link in header routes to about page which features team's names.
 - Testing.